danbraithwaite/ms_styleguide/Readme.md

 - Gulp.js: `sudo npm install gulp -g`

 ##Getting Started
+Forgive the verbosity - this is written for non-developers too.

 ### Node setup
 This will not build with Node 0.12 or above.
-Check you Node version by typing the following into the terminal...
+Check your Node version by typing the following into the terminal...

 	node -v